Adult Rehabilition

 - Develop 3 constipation intervention strategies for parents to help prevent nighttime accidents.

-- Demonstrate a basic level of skill in assessment of components of the central control system – Diaphragm, Transversus Abdominis, and Pelvic Floor (including external palpation with consent).
+- Demonstrate a basic level of skill in assessment of components of the central control system – Diaphragm, Transversus Abdominis, and Pelvic Floor (including external palpation).

-- Articulate and identify functional and movement pattern deficits that reflect the interrelationship of central control and continence deficits.
+- Identify functional and movement pattern differences that demonstrate central control and continence system challenges.

-- Demonstrate a basic level of skill in assessment of Congenital DRA.
+- Demonstrate a basic level of skill in assessment of developmental Diastasis Recti Abdominis (dDRA).

 Contact Us to inquire about hosting a workshop: Contact Us